 The state authorizes a tax of 1.28% on the sale of all real estate.
-RCW 82.46 authorizes the collection of a real estate excise tax levy of .25% of the purchase price of real estate within the City at the time of sale.
-The legislature approved in the Growth Management Act an additional 25% excise tax that is dedicated to the support of the capital facilities of the community.
-Presumably this added money is to help a community deal with the "concurrency" requirements of the GMA.
-Concurrency is the requirement that land development cannot occur unless an urban level of facilities and services are provided at the time (concurrently) a land development is ready for occupancy.
 RCW 82.46 authorizes cities, planning under the GMA, to assess an additional tax on real estate sales of .25%.
 These funds must be spent on capital projects listed in the capital facilities plan.
 A second .25% may also be levied to help defray the costs of development and rehabilitation.
 The City levies both .25% taxes for use in funding capital projects.
-The first .25% excise tax also was dedicated to the planning and construction of urban services and facilities, but the two provisions differ a little as illustrated in the following.